 The European Union set itself a legal target of climate neutrality by 2050, with an intermediate target of reducing net greenhouse gas emissions by at least 55% by 2030, compared to 1990 levels.
 Towards these ambitious targets (Fit for 55), it is proposed that Land Use, Land Use Change, and Forests (LULUCF) should deliver a sink to compensate for residual emissions in the other sectors.

-In a consortium of 24 partner institutions from the EU and China, our first responsibility is to lead the development of the ForestNavigator Portal: a web-based portal supporting decision making related to forest management by EU Member States and Associated countries by providing them with appropriate tools, models, databases and country- and region-specific adaptation and mitigation options.
+In a consortium of 24 partner institutions from the EU and China, Climate Analytics' responsibility is to lead the development of the ForestNavigator Portal: a web-based portal supporting decision making related to forest management by EU Member States and Associated countries by providing them with appropriate tools, models, databases and country- and region-specific adaptation and mitigation options.

 Additionally, Climate Analytics facilitates the stakeholder dialogue and manages the outreach of project activities and results.
 Through stakeholder workshops and consistent iterative engagement activities, stakeholders will have a central role in guiding research questions by providing input on their preferences for forest management options, forest-based markets and policy goals.